 Are There Coverage Limits?

-Pumpkin Pet insurance coverage tops out at $10,000 per year for dogs and $7,000 per year for cats*.
+Pumpkin Pet insurance coverage is offered at a $10,000, $20,000, or unlimited annual limit.
 According to its research, 99% of vet bills come in under the $10,000 number, so it’s a pretty good bet that you’ll be covered with this option.

 However, there may be a handful of accidents that could leave you on the hook for larger expenses.
 Some pet owners may want to look for providers that offer coverage with higher annual limits (such as $25,000 or more).